DioxusLabs/docsite/docs-src/0.4/en/cookbook/state/custom_hooks/index.md

 {{#include src/doc_examples/hooks_composed.rs:wrap_context}}
 ```

-Or if you want to wrap a hook that persists reloads with the storage API, you can build on top of the use_ref hook to work with mutable state:
+Or if you want to wrap a hook that persists reloads with the storage API, you can build on top of the use_signal hook to work with mutable state:

 ```rust
 {{#include src/doc_examples/hooks_composed.rs:use_storage}}